eggsdesign/lets-code-champ/README.md

 ### Javascript – Basics

-- Variables hold data
+- Variables
-- Functions hold actions
+- Functions
-- Conditionals (if, else, &&, ||)
+- Conditionals
 - Loops
 - Manipulate HTML elements
-- Side-effects, pure functions and functional programming

 ### Javascript – Intermediate

+- Immutability, side-effects, pure functions and functional programming
 - Using template literal strings as simple components
 - Fetching data from an API
   - Calling an api with Javascript